The Story Behind Times Square's New Year's Eve Celebration

 That was the story on January 1, 1943, after a wartime dim-out on lights replaced the glowing orb and a respectful moment of silence hung heavy in place of cheers or jubilation.
 A similar story the following year noted another New Year's Eve darkened by the war.

 The iconic symbol has seen several upgrades through the past century-plus.
 In 1920, an entirely wrought-iron version lobbed 300 pounds off the original weight.
 Aluminum got the heft down to roughly 200 pounds in 1955.
 The same aluminum construction got a makeover in the early 1980s, when red lights and a green stem turned the classic orb into a Big Apple in accordance with the “I <3 NY” campaign.
 A short-lived white ball sat at the center of the ceremony from 1987 through 1998, during which time computer controls replaced manual labor.
 Waterford Crystal designed the Millennium Ball for the 2000 ceremony, which has undergone aesthetic adjustments each year since.

 As for One Times Square, the original raison d'etre of the whole shebang?
-The New York Times outgrew the building in 1913 and these days, apart from a Walgreens on the first floor and the offices of New Year's Eve production company Countdown Entertainment on the 22nd floor, the skyscraper is completely empty.
-But it remains the focus of the nation’s gaze on New Year’s Eve.
+The New York Times outgrew the building in 1913, and these days, apart from a Walgreens on the first floor and the offices of the New Year's Eve production company Countdown Entertainment on the 22nd floor, the skyscraper is completely empty.
+But it remains the focus of the nation’s gaze every New Year’s Eve.